Self-Employed Mortgage Specialist

 Avoid Overdrafts

 NSF fees and overdrafts raise red flags.
-Keep accounts in positive standing.
+Keep accounts in positive standing for the entire statement period.
+Even one overdraft can trigger additional underwriter scrutiny.

 Document Large Deposits